 A content crowd of harmless hippies from all around the Finger Lakes region gathered at Syracuse’s Westcott Theater on Saturday night to watch Assembly of Dust.
 From a cloud of fragrant smoke, the band emerged on stage with their opener “Telling Sue”.
 Barely seconds into the song, the audience begins to mouth the lyrics to the song.

 With Reid Genauer’s organic, raspy vocals and Adam Terrell’s Chuck-Ragan-esque raw attitude, the duo share chemistry that injects energy in their set.
 After the upbeat performance of “Paul Henry”, the band included instrumental interludes to go along with their cosmic lighting backdrop.
 Between the high strung guitar solos and the shimmering tinkle of the keyboard, it was as if every note had diffused itself like a pleasant haze over the audience.
-The band then played the synthy title track of their new record, Sun Shot, which was received by the audience with a roar of applause.
+Assembly of Dust then played the synthy title track of their new record, Sun Shot, which was received by the audience with a roar of applause.

 For someone who is not the biggest fan of the bluegrass-jam-band genre, this reviewed found it exhilarating to watch such a great band draw such a diverse crowd together.